ca-la/remote-data/README.md

    }
 }
 ```

+When you need to re-fetch or refresh your data, use the `refresh` constructor.

 ### How to fold (unwrap) your data from RemoteData:
 Finally you pass data to the component and want to render values, so now it's time to get our values back from RemoteData wrapper: